Car Brands and the Companies they Belong to

 Renault–Nissan–Mitsubishi Alliance

-The Renault–Nissan–Mitsubishi Alliance is, in essence, not a conglomerate but an agreement between three independent automakers.
-As a result of their strategic partnership, no merger or acquisition took place: Renault (France), Nissan (Japan), and Mitsubishi (Japan) still exist separately and collaborate as equal partners.
+The Renault-Nissan-Mitsubishi Alliance is not really a conglomerate but an agreement between three independent automakers.
+As a result of their strategic partnership, there has been no merger or takeover: Renault (France), Nissan (Japan), and Mitsubishi (Japan) still exist separately and cooperate as equal partners.
 However, it should be noted that Nissan owns a controlling stake in Mitsubishi.
-The companies joined forces to lead the global market together.
+The companies have joined forces to lead the global market together.

-The large Japanese-French alliance controls several automotive brands:
+The large Japanese-French alliance controls several automobile brands:

-• Samsung Motors – a brand that has officially been called Renault Korea Motors since August 2022.
-It produces various vehicles, including crossovers and electric models.
+• Samsung Motors is a brand officially called Renault Korea Motors as of August 2022.
+It produces a variety of vehicles, including crossovers and electric cars.

-• Renault – the flagship brand of Groupe Renault, known for its hatchbacks, station wagons, SUVs, pickups, minivans, and commercial vehicles.
+• Renault – Groupe Renault’s flagship brand, known for its hatchbacks, station wagons, SUVs, pickup trucks, minivans, and commercial vehicles.

-• Mitsubishi – moderately priced vehicles initially intended only for the Japanese market.
+• Mitsubishi – moderately priced cars originally designed for the Japanese market only.

-• Nissan – a brand of commercial and passenger vehicles known for a wide range of models.
+• Nissan is a brand of commercial and passenger vehicles known for its wide range of models.

-• Infiniti – a high-quality luxury car brand originating from Japan and expanding to the global market.
+• Infiniti is a brand of high-end luxury cars originating from Japan and entering the global market.

-• Dacia – the largest automotive company in Romania, which was part of the Renault Dacia-Lada business division from 2021 to 2022.
+• Dacia is Romania’s largest car company and was part of Renault’s Dacia-Lada business unit from 2021 to 2022.

-The Lada brand, aimed at the budget segment, used to be on this list.
-Renault parted ways with it in 2022 following Russia’s full-scale invasion of Ukraine.
-Lada now belongs to the Russian government.
+Previously, this included the Lada brand, which focused on the budget segment.
+Renault parted ways with it in 2022 after Russia’s full-scale invasion of Ukraine.
+Lada is now owned by the Russian government.

-The second brand that disappeared from the list is Datsun, which also produces budget cars.
-This Nissan subsidiary was closed in April 2022.
+The second brand to disappear from the list is Datsun, which also produces budget cars.
+This Nissan subsidiary was shut down in April 2022.

 Mercedes-Benz Group (Daimler Group)